kglw-dot-net/phase1/songs/the-dripping-tap.md

 # Lyrics

 > The dripping tap won't be turned off by the suits in charge of the world
-> and our futures hanging on by a thread with our heads in the sand.
+> and our future's hanging on by a thread with our heads in the sand.
 > The dripping tap won't be turned off by the gods up above us.
 > Big sky country.
 > That we never hear from in these time of our dying needs.